SRAZKVT/CutefulMod/README.md

 ## Tweak Options :

 `bypassItemFrameEntity` - Allows player to click through an item frame, for exemple to access a chest, furnace, etc. Can be negated by sneaking.

+## Dependencies needed to run the mod
+`clothconfig` - Required.
+`modmenu` - Optional